 The Shiva lingam is five-faced and of the deity, it is made of black stone and an inscription of the south wall of the temple shows that the idol was established and its pratistha bestowal of life was performed by the then Maharana Raimal Ji (1473-1509).
 The west War’s face is that of Lord Brahma.
 Northward is that of Lord Vishnu, Eastward is of Lord Surya the Son god, southward in the face of Rudra and the upraised top is Shiva lingam, which is an embodiment of Sadashiva with Amba his consort.

 The Architecture of the Temple

 The Temple is very grand and magnificent in conception and perfect in execution.
 The 50 ft. high Shikhar of the temple has a circumference of 60 ft.
 The sanctum sanctorum has four doors in all four directions and the doorsteps are jutted with gems.
 On each gate, there is a Nandi (bull) statue facing the idol.
 This fourteenth-century shrine has been rebuilt, renovated, and expanded from time to time.
 The campus In the Western and southern gate, the door frames are silver-covered.

 On one side above the door is Shri Ganesh.
 The dispeller of all disturbances and on the other side is Shri Kartikeya Ji.
-They hold a chowry in hands.
-Right towards the east, there is a drainge which joints the indrasrarova, at the extreme end of which is a Gomukha (burgoyle).
+They hold a chowry in their hands.
+Right towards the east, there is a drainage that joins the Indrasrarova, at the extreme end of which is a Gomukha (burgoyle).
 The Eastern gate has stone lattices to laid the fresh air and light in the west gate of the sanctum sanctorum.

 Sabha Mandap since the Maharana’s of Mewar are Suryavanshi (of the sun clan), hence above the western gate of the sanctum sanctorum is a sliver made image of Lord Surya.
 This Image is extremely beautiful and it jutted with stones.
 Out of the Sabha Mandap towards the west, there is a big statue of a black stone Nandi behind which on a high platform is seated another Nandi made of Asthadhatu (eight Metals).
 The body of the Nandi is covered with a brass layer.